danhper/bigcode-tools/doc/tutorial.md

 docker-bigcode bigcode-embeddings train -i workspace/apache-commons-skipgram-data.txt.gz -o workspace/java-simple-embeddings --vocab-size=$(tail -n+2 $BIGCODE_WORKSPACE/java-vocabulary-no-ids.tsv | wc -l) --emb-size=50 --optimizer=gradient-descent --batch-size=64
 ```

-This might take a while (probably a few minutes dependings on the computer),
+This might take a while (probably a few minutes depending on the computer),
 and for some reason stdout seems not to be flushed when using Docker,
-so there might be no output until the commands finishes.
+so there might be no output until the command finishes.

 When the training finishes, there will be a bunch of generated files in `$BIGCODE_WORKSPACE/java-simple-embeddings`.
 These are Tensorflow files
 and can be visualized using [tensorboard][7]